hvandenbroeck/epg_addon/BATTERY_OPTIMIZATION.md

 # Battery Optimization Features

-This document describes the enhanced battery optimization features that improve cost savings by considering price differentials and battery degradation costs.
+This document describes the battery optimization features that use historical price percentiles to determine optimal charge and discharge thresholds.

 ## Features Implemented

-### 1. Price Differential Threshold
+### 1. Historical Percentile-Based Thresholds

-The optimizer now ensures that battery charge/discharge cycles only occur when the price difference justifies the operation.
-This prevents cycling when the price spread is too small to cover efficiency losses.
+The optimizer analyzes historical electricity prices to determine smart thresholds for battery operations:

+- **Maximum Charge Price**: Derived from the Xth percentile of historical prices (default: 30th percentile)
+- **Minimum Discharge Price**: Derived from the Yth percentile of historical prices (default: 70th percentile)

 **How it works:**
-- Before charging, the optimizer checks if future discharge prices are high enough to justify charging at current prices
-- Takes into account round-trip efficiency losses (typically 10-15%)
-- Only schedules charging when: `discharge_price - charge_price >= min_price_differential`
+- At each optimization run (typically daily at 16:00), the system fetches price history from the cache
+- Calculates the configured percentiles from the last N days of data (default: 14 days)
+- Uses these thresholds to filter which time slots are eligible for charging/discharging
+- Only charges when current prices are below the max charge threshold
+- Only discharges when current prices are above the min discharge threshold

-### 2. Cycle Cost Consideration
+### 2. Adaptive Thresholds

-Battery degradation costs are now factored into the optimization decision.
-Each charge/discharge cycle reduces battery lifespan, and this cost is accounted for.

-**How it works:**
-- Calculates cost per kWh based on total battery replacement cost and warranty cycles
-- Adds this cost to the optimization objective
-- Prevents cycling when the profit margin doesn't cover degradation costs
+The percentile-based approach automatically adapts to market conditions:
+- During periods of high volatility, thresholds adjust accordingly
+- During stable periods, thresholds become tighter
+- No manual tuning required for different seasons or market conditions

 ## Configuration Parameters